Alex Trebek, long-running 'Jeopardy!' host, dead at 80

 The cause of death was not immediately announced.
 Trebek revealed in March 2019 he had been diagnosed with stage 4 pancreatic cancer, triggering an outpouring of support and well wishes at the time.

+Trebek is survived by his wife, Jean, who he married in 1990, and his three children.

-Trebek made history in 2014 by hosting his 6,829th "Jeopardy!" episode -- the most by a presenter of any single TV game show.
-But despite the 35 years he spent on "Jeopardy!," the syndicated quiz show where answers are presented in the form of a question, Trebek wasn't exactly an overnight success.
+Over 37 seasons, Trebek hosted more than 8,200 episodes of "Jeopardy!," the most by a presenter of any single TV game show, according to a statement from Sony Pictures.

+But despite the years he spent on "Jeopardy!," the syndicated quiz show where answers are presented in the form of a question, Trebek wasn't exactly an overnight success.

 In 1966, while still in his mid-20s, he switched from journalism to hosting game shows, starting with a quiz show titled "Reach for the Top," and followed a few years later by another, "Jackpot."

-Note: Correction: A previous version of this story misstated the number of children Alex Trebek had.
-He had three children.